 Challenges to your safety don’t only come from outside.
 You may be a big part of the danger.
 Avoid, control, or work on urges and cravings.
 Confront any urges to commit suicide and seek help immediately if you have thoughts of suicide.
 Recognize and deal with non-suicidal self-injury, substance abuse, eating disorders, and the urge to try out risky behaviors.
 Don’t put yourself at risk to be victimized anymore.

 4. Get your daily routines and rituals in place.

 Most people who experience a crisis lose that ability to get up, eat, care for themselves, and then move about their day.
 The sooner you re-establish your daily routine the better.

 When children are involved the recommendation is the sooner you can resume family rituals the better.
 Get back to your spiritual home.
 Remember to have some sort of ritual in your life; birthdays, Christmas, or any other familiar activity makes everyone feel better.

 Returning to a job or other activity can be a great way to begin your recovery.
 If you can’t work at a paid job consider volunteering.
 Having a reason to get up and out of the house can jump-start your recovery.

 A regular and consistent amount of sleep is important.
 So is some form of exercise.
 Be as consistent as possible with mealtimes and bedtimes.
 Include time for relaxation and positive activities.

-5. Learn as much as you can about stress, acute stress and the more difficult forms PTSD and Chronic Stress.
+5. Learn as much as you can about stress, acute stress, and the more difficult forms of PTSD and Chronic Stress.
 Learn to manage your primary symptoms.